Practical learning preparing you for the real world

 - Observe, examine, assess and engage with real patients in a number of healthcare settings

-- Shadow and receive mentoring from experienced practitioners
+- Work under supervision and receive mentoring from experienced practitioners

 What opportunities might it lead to?

-This course is available in full-time mode, providing you with the opportunity to become a competent, skilled practitioner.
+As a full time course endorsed by the College of Paramedics our curriculum reflects the latest professional guidance providing you with the opportunity to become a competent, skilled practitioner.
 On graduation, you will be eligible to apply for registration with the Health and Care Professions Council (HCPC) as a paramedic.

 The practical elements of the course mean we get a very 'hands-on' experience.

 - The UCAS tariff for 2017 entry has changed.
 See how this affects your tariff score A LEVELS